Thin-shell gravastar model in a BTZ geometry with minimum length: Introduction

 \section{Introduction}

 In recent years, both cosmology and astrophysics have been the subject of scientific interest in the quest to explore fundamental questions surrounding the nature of the universe.
-As a result, advances in observations and the development of new theories have allowed a deeper understanding of the cosmic structures and astrophysical processes that shape our universe.
+Advances in observations such as the shadows of black holes in the core of the galaxy M87 \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2021bee} and the neighboring galaxy Sgr $A^{*}$ \cite{Gillessen:2008qv}, the radiation emitted by accretion disks in active galactic nuclei \cite{Arsioli:2024zwq}, as well as the direct detection of gravitational waves resulting from the merger of binary black hole systems, as recorded by LIGO/Virgo \cite{KAGRA:2021duu}, and the creation of new theoretical frameworks, contribute to a deeper understanding of cosmic structures and astrophysical processes that shape our universe.
 This continued focus stems from discoveries that challenge conventional models and pave the way for new models and concepts that are not yet fully understood. {For this reason, compact objects are a crucial source, as they provide the necessary conditions to test many pertinent ideas in the high-density domain}.
 One of the most interesting and challenging problems in modern astrophysics involves these compact astrophysical objects.
 Black holes represent the endpoint of the collapse of massive stars, which can be described by Einstein's theory of relativity, and the evidence of their existence can be confirmed through the observation of gravitational waves \cite{LIGOScientific:2016vlm}.
 This is because the catastrophic event that triggered the wave carries the expected characteristics of a binary black hole system in the merger.